bounswe/bounswe2023group2/mockups/README.md

 # Mockup Directory
 Mockups in diagrams.net are saved here.
+_Please consider not to click on the links directly if you want to open them in a new tab or window.
+Currently markdown does not support target:_blank attributes in links_
 ## Links to design files

 ### Link to edit Main Mockup File